History of the Southern United States: Colonial society and economy in the 17th century (1650–1700)

+English colonists, especially young indentured servants, continued to arrive along the southern Atlantic coast.
+Virginia became a prosperous English colony.
 During this period, life expectancy was often low, and indentured servants came from overpopulated European areas.
-With the lower price of servants compared to slaves, and the high mortality of the servants, planters often found it much more economical to use servants.
+With the lower price of servants compared to slaves, and the high mortality of the servants, planters often found it much more economical to use servants initially.